Can you tell us a little bit about yourself and how you got into the industry?

 There is also a supply of passionate student dietitians and new graduates that are really looking for their break into the industry.
 Small projects not only help with experience to go on a resume, but also help you do more with the satisfaction of fresh ideas, alternative viewpoints and team collaboration.

-Yesterday I engaged two new-grad dietitian to do some work on social media.
+Yesterday I engaged two new-grad dietitians to do some work on social media.
 They’re really excited and I’m really excited.
 For somebody who has been in the industry for a number of decades, working collaboratively with students and new graduates provides an energetic boost and reminder of why you do what you do.

 Is there anything else that you would like to add?